Hans Crouse: Philadelphia Phillies

 On July 30, 2021, Crouse, Kyle Gibson, and Ian Kennedy were traded to the Philadelphia Phillies in exchange for Spencer Howard, Kevin Gowdy, and Josh Gessner.
 He split the remainder of the minor league season between the Double–A Reading Fightin Phils and the Triple–A Lehigh Valley IronPigs.
 On September 26, Crouse's contract was selected to the active roster to make his MLB debut that day versus the Pittsburgh Pirates.

 Crouse was optioned to Triple-A Lehigh Valley to begin the 2022 season.
 He suffered a biceps injury on April 20, and was placed on the 60-day injured list on July 15 with right biceps tendinitis.
 On November 9, Crouse was removed from the 40-man roster and sent outright to Lehigh Valley.

 Crouse split the 2023 season between the Single–A Clearwater Threshers, Reading, and Lehigh Valley.
 In 18 appearances between the three affiliates, he struggled to a 6.14 ERA with 29 strikeouts across 22.0 innings of work.
 Crouse elected free agency following the season on November 6, 2023.

 Los Angeles Angels

 On February 8, 2024, Crouse signed a minor league contract with the Los Angeles Angels and was assigned to the Triple-A Salt Lake Bees.
 In 21 appearances for the Bees, he recorded a 2.70 ERA with 42 strikeouts across 23 1/3 innings pitched.
 On June 21, the Angels selected Crouse's contract, adding him to the active roster.
-In 25 appearances for the Angels, he compiled a 4-3 record and 2.84 ERA with 34 strikeouts across 25 1/3 innings pitched.
+In 25 appearances for the Angels, he compiled a 4–3 record and 2.84 ERA with 34 strikeouts across 25 1/3 innings pitched.

 Crouse was optioned to Triple-A Salt Lake to begin the 2025 season.
 He was released by the Angels on April 6, 2025.

+Baltimore Orioles

+On January 20, 2026, Crouse signed a minor league contract with the Baltimore Orioles.
+He made 31 appearances (including one start) split between the High–A Frederick Keys and Triple–A Norfolk Tides, accumulating a 4–2 record and 4.45 ERA with 39 strikeouts and two saves across 32 1/3 innings pitched.
+Crouse was released by the Orioles organization on July 27.

+San Diego Padres

+On August 2, 2026, Crouse signed a minor league contract with the San Diego Padres.